MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdmsec/nf-wdmsec-wdmlibrtlinitunicodestringex.md

 ## -description

-The <b>WdmlibRtlInitUnicodeStringEx</b> function initializes a counted string of Unicode characters.
+The **WdmlibRtlInitUnicodeStringEx** function initializes a counted string of Unicode characters.

 ## -parameters